-Draft: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers
+Final Report: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers

 Figure 3.3.3c.
-Regression of recharge versus annual precipitation values produced by the application of the BFI and BFLOW hydrograph separation techniques for the river gage 803705 on Bayou Lanana in Nacogdoches County and the river gage 8065200 on the Upper Keechi Creek in Freestone County.
+Regression of recharge versus annual precipitation values produced by the application of the Base Flow Index Program and Baseflow Program hydrograph separation techniques for river gage 8111000 on the Navasota River in Brazos County and river gage 8065200 on the Upper Keechi Creek in Leon County.